Deutsche Bank denies New York Times Trump report | DW | 21.05.2019

-An article alleged Deutsche Bank failed to forward suspicions about transactions involving Trump to US authorities.
+An article asserted Deutsche Bank failed to forward suspicions about transactions involving Trump to US authorities.
 Deutsche Bank said legal restrictions mean they cannot reveal "numerous inaccuracies" in the article.

 The article, which cited five current and former Deutsche Bank employees, said executives at the German-based bank, which has lent billions of dollars to the Trump and Kushner companies, rejected their employees' advice and the reports were never filed with the government.